 The summary data below are preliminary so should not be used to inform clinical decisions.

-Many of the discoveries our team made during COVID may be relevant to the post pandemic era.
+Many of the discoveries our team made during Covid may be relevant to the post pandemic era.
 For example, we found that early in the pandemic, people with psoriasis experienced flares in their psoriasis, and were very concerned about the effects of medicines on their immune system.
 Our research paper can be found here, and a summary is on the Psoriasis Association website here.
 In mySkin we will be exploring more about the impact of mental wellbeing and how this can influence psoriasis (and vice versa).

 Other recent research papers include: